 Andy currently races with United Autosports in the Michelin Le Mans Cup in LMP2 and the Asian Le Mans Series.
 Outside of his driving duties, Andy is also Director of the BRDC SuperStars programme where he is responsible for all aspects of managing and training some of the UK’s most promising young drivers, something he is extremely passionate about.

-Throughout his career, Andy has proven his versatility as a driver.
-From the beginning in Formula Ford, he went on to win 7/12 Formula 3 Championship races in 2008.
-He then went on to enjoy success across continents, a podium in his first race in the U.S. at the Sebring 12-Hours and he came 4th in his first Le Mans, winning the LMP1 Privateer class and being voted top rookie overall.
+Throughout his career, Andy’s versatility as a driver has seen him enjoy success across the board.
+He won an impressive seven races out of 12 in the British Formula 3 Championship in 2008.
+He then went on to enhance his reputation even further by securing a podium finish in his first race in the US – the 12 Hours of Sebring – before driving to fourth place in his first Le Mans race, winning the LMP1 Privateer class and being voted the top rookie overall.

 Andy has been a factory driver for Aston Martin, Mazda and Bentley, along with a variety of privateer teams.
 It was during his time with Bentley in 2014 that he helped them secure their first win on British soil in the Blancpain Endurance Series with Bentley GT3; a car he had a big hand in developing.

 His significant achievements that same year saw Andy honoured by the BRDC, who awarded him with the prestigious John Cobb Trophy.
 The accolade was awarded for those who have achieved success of outstanding character, and Andy joined the likes of Lewis Hamilton, Nigel Mansell and Dario Franchitti as winners.